cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CAP GEMINI IT.-PRODUCTION SENTINEL 2-EN.md

 * [__CSC Production Services__](project-esa-production-sentinel-2-en.html): encompasses all activities necessary to convert any Sentinel data acquired on XBand and EDRS into user level data available on PRIP interface, meeting the quality specification and delivering it for user access and archiving.

 CS Group responsabilities for ESA CSC Production Service Sentinel 2 are as follows:
-* Turnkey supply of an orchestration system for optimized image processing system: parallelization of 40 differents processors with a non-linear workflow, hundreds dynamic POD scaling.
+* Turnkey supply of the optimised Sentinel-2B image processing system producing 160,000 files per day with strict timing constraints.
-* Level-2 support and maintenance.
+* Level 2 support and maintenance.

 ![Main Picture](Project-CAP GEMINI IT.-PRODUCTION SENTINEL 2-EN pict 2.png)

 The features are as follows:
-* Sentinel 2 processing system:
-	* XBIP / EDIP ingestion
-	* IPF integration
-	* Spring Cloud Data Flow (SCDF) and Kafka cloud-native and open-source workflow management
+* Raw data ingestion (DDIP, EDIP); Aux data ingestion and selection
+* Request Driven & Data Driven processing; Traceability; Products inventory; Baselines management
+* Workflow management with 2 levels orchestration; Priority management; Horizontal Scaling capacities
-	* CEPH FS high performance storage (nominaly 6TB of data read by day)
+* High performance big size local storage
-	* Fine tuning of processing strategy
+* Logging; Failure recovery; Automatic alert notifications; Operation tooling
+* Infrastructure agnostic; Open Source components
+* Compliant with Copernicus security requirements

 # Project implementation

 The project objectives are as follows:
-* Develop and integrate the Systematic Production Service for Sentinel-2 satellite in a high availability platform.
+* Develop, integrate and maintain the Systematic Production Service for Sentinel-2 satellite in a high availability platform.
-* Optimise the processing workflow to meet ESA SLA for L1C and L2A products in few hours with input data session up to 60 GB.
+* 7/7 operations: thanks to our state-of-the-art operations tools, the operations team is able to detect, analyse and resolve any production problems within a very short timeframe.

 The processes for carrying out the project are:
 * Agile, Continuous integration